TheDerpySage/tulip/README.md

 =============
 Python 3

-pip install discord.py discord.py[voice]
+pip install discord.py[voice]

-youtube-dl and ffmpeg installed on the machine (in the same folder if on windows)
+yt-dlp and ffmpeg installed on the machine (in the same folder if on windows)

 NOTE
 =============